KordingLab/MixedReality_Hololens/README.md

 Acknowledgement:
-The author Gaiqing are grateful to Shichun Hu for great help on coding and discussing, to Emil Davchev and Boris Bahariev for providing technical support on this project.
+The author Gaiqing would like to thank Shichun Hu and Yuliang Ye for their assistance with the development of set-up, also thanks to Emil Davchev and Boris Bahariev for providing technical support on this project.